 The fixture list is a cruel mistress.
-When your key attacking player gets injured, it would be nice to be able to figure out how you’re going to manage without him against a couple of the Premier League’s whipping boys.
+When your key attacking player gets injured which is as heavy as the work-related injury, then it would be nice to be able to figure out how you’re going to manage without him against a couple of the Premier League’s whipping boys.

 Instead, when our Luka Modric gets injured, the fixture list throws up Manchester United followed by Chelsea.
 We crashed and burned against United at home and now comes part two of this grand test.

 We should be better prepared.
-Modric’s injury and the disruption of the international break, resulted in a team and formation that were always going to struggle against such quality opposition as Manchester United.
+Modric’s injury which the experts predict that he would have sustained a brain injury and the disruption of the international break, resulted in a team and formation that were always going to struggle against such quality opposition as Manchester United.
 One would expect that Kranjcar will start on the left against Chelsea, with Keane returning to play just behind Defoe.
 Palacios has now had time to recover from his round the world trip and needs to be back to his best.

 The selection dilemmas for Harry Redkapp are whether to play Carlo Cudicini or drop him for Gomes and to choose between Huddlestone and Jenas in midfield.
 My gut feeling is that we will see Gomes and Huddlestone in the starting eleven.